How do you relate to the fibre that grows from your head?

 Through our collections we explored how hair has been used in ingenious ways by many communities across the world for making things like jewellery, clothing and rope.

 Why are we so emotionally invested in our hair?

 Do we feel differently about it once it is cut from our heads?

 Hair is far from being a neutral material – it is fraught with expectations about beauty, identity, age, gender and race.

-We will showcase both personal contributions about hair from our south London communities as well as a range of hair artworks made by local and international artists.
+We showcased both personal contributions about hair from our south London communities as well as a range of hair artworks made by local and international artists.

-The exhibition will be co-curated by Horniman staff with anthropologist Professor Emma Tarlo, Goldsmiths, University of London.
-The lead curator for the Horniman is Dr Sarah Byrne.
+The exhibition was co-curated by Horniman staff with anthropologist Professor Emma Tarlo, Goldsmiths, University of London.
+The lead curator for the Horniman was Dr Sarah Byrne.